Professional wrestling double-team maneuvers: Double headbutt

 Two wrestlers grapple the opponent with one hand each, cock back and deliver headbutts to the opponent's skull.
 This move is used not too often and are more compatible for Super Heavyweights.
 The British Bulldogs used this maneuver as a signature move.

 Double hip toss

 When two wrestlers both hit a hip toss on a single opponent by both wrestlers underhooking the closest arm and then quickly lifting the opponent up and throwing them forward, flipping the opponent onto their back.

 Catching hip toss

 As two wrestlers hit the hip toss on a single opponent, both wrestlers catch the legs of the opponent as they flip over, so that both have a hold of one arm and leg of the opponent.
 From this position the wrestlers can lift the opponent up into the air and drop them onto the mat, or lift the opponent up and drop to a kneeling position so that the opponent drops onto their knees.
 This double team move is more common with lighter wrestlers or wrestlers with an old school style.

+Double knee strike

+The move sees two wrestlers deliver simultaneous knee strikes to the head of a kneeling opponent.
+Used by the Young Bucks, who call it the "BTE Trigger" or "EVP Trigger".